 You will be asked a few questions about your server in order to embed the information correctly in the certificate.
 Fill out the prompts appropriately.
 The most important line is the one that requests the Common Name.
 You need to enter the domain name or public IP address that you want to be associated with your server.
 Both of the files you created (my-example-domain.com.key and my-example-domain.com.crt) will be placed in the /etc/nginx/ssl directory.

 3. Configure nginx to use SSL.
-Open the nginx configuration file.
+Open the nginx configuration file /etc/nginx/sites-available/ ffsecurity-nginx.conf.
 Copy the code from the example below into the file.